EasyPhpEventCalendar Class

 ?>

-The above example expects a text file for each event to be located in a directory called 'events'.
-The filenames of the events are in the format: 'YYYYMMDD.txt'.
+The above example expects a text file for each event to be located in a directory called ‘events’.
+The filenames of the events are in the format: ‘YYYYMMDD.txt’ for a single day event and ‘YYYYMMDDYYYYMMDD.txt’ for an event spanning multiple days.

 Initialize the class: